Why stay-at-home parents need insurance cover

 Just because our hard-working ‘home executives’ might not earn a salary, it doesn’t mean it wouldn’t hurt the family financially if they were to pass away or become incapacitated.

-In arriving at this figure, we need to consider the key costs you would need to cover if the worst were to befall the stay-at-home parent in your relationship.
+Let’s look at the key costs you would need to cover if the worst were to befall the stay-at-home parent in your relationship.

-- Cleaning service.
-Cleaners cost around $25 per hour and are typically engaged for 3 hours a week.
-That’s just under $4,000 a year!
+• Cleaning service.
+Cleaners cost around $40 per hour and are typically engaged for 3 hours a week.
+That’s $6,240 a year!

-- Added extras, like house maintenance and mowing the lawns.
-If you’ve lost your partner and are now a solo-parent, you might want to save the weekends for being with the kids and not cleaning the gutters.
-General garden and house maintenance might cost you $40 per week, so $2,080 per year.
+• Added extras, like house maintenance and mowing the lawns.
+You might want to save the weekends for being with the kids and not cleaning the gutters.
+General garden and house maintenance might cost you $100 per week, so $5,200 per year.

 The combined costs of all these services could certainly ruin the average middle-income family with no life cover for the stay-at-home parent.